4meta5/notes/Blockchain/Parity/metagovernance.md

 As we mentioned in the introduction, the value proposition of blockchains is the way by which consensus algorithms incentivize cooperation among a network's stakeholders and distribute trust.
 Rather than relying on a single person or organization, blockchains delegate the ordering of transactions to a group of validators/miners that follow a specific protocol for coming to agreement.
 This protocol is designed to foster an environment conducive to healthy competition so that users can trust and verify correct execution.

-The raison d'être of blockchains is to systemize this transaction ordering process.
+The raison d'être of blockchains is to systematize this transaction ordering process.
 As Gavin mentions in [the debate](https://www.zeroknowledge.fm/52), "Our entire civilization is built on writing processes and adhering to them.
 Why?
 Because it means that the humans who are actually doing the mechanistic work of administering don't allow their own opinions to change the outcome."

 Although rough consensus sounds great *in theory*, delegating the interpretation of informal discussions to a small group of individuals is a recipe for disaster.
 As Hudson Jameson admits in [a less recent ZeroKnowledgeFM podcast](https://www.zeroknowledge.fm/43), "some voices are louder than others".
 Tasked with recording the opinions on developer calls, Hudson is in a unique position that probably should not exist.
 Even though we don't question his objectivity, if he was ever opinionated on a given issue, then he could miscommunicate or misdirect what actually transpired.
 As such, **the rough consensus model is susceptible to abuse; pleas to place trust in some abstract notion of *legitimacy* seem like a [red herring](https://en.wikipedia.org/wiki/Red_herring) from the stakeholders that have the most to lose.**